Skip to content

 Terminal window

-cliq settings integrations.github
+cliq settings agents.git.github

 List all resolved settings (global merged with project):